Sheshiyer/Appdesign/docs/assets/Vibrasonix_Asset_Creation_Guide.md

 ### 2. Welcome Hook Screen
 - **Main Copy:** "Sound can literally change your mind."
+- **Supporting Copy:** "Experience the power of vibroacoustic therapy and PEMF technology."
 - **Alternative Options:**
   - "Reshape your reality through sound."
   - "The science of sound meets the art of transformation."